victommasi/sales-app/README.md

 # sales-app
-Sale management system (SpringBoot, SpringSecurity, SpringDataJPA, Hibernate, Thymeleaf/jQuery,  Maven)
+Sale management system (SpringBoot, SpringMvc, SpringSecurity, SpringDataJPA, Hibernate, Thymeleaf/jQuery,  Maven)

 This application was resquested by a customer.
 She used to have a Google Sheet to manage her sales, but we decided to migrate her sheet to a better application adding some new features to it, like email reports and balance chart.